Fragtality/Fenix2GSX/README.md

 ### GSX Pro

-- Make sure you do not have a customized Aircraft Config (GSX In-Game Menu -> Customize Aircraft -> should show only "Internal GSX Database").
-If you want to keep your customized Config for whatever Reason, make sure the Option **"Show MSFS Fuel and Cargo during refueling"** is disabled!
+- Make sure you do not have a customized Aircraft Profile (GSX In-Game Menu -> Customize Aircraft -> should show as used Profile "Developer provided" or "Internal GSX Database").
+A fair Chunk of Problems come from People having an outdated Custom Profile without knowing it.
+Just hit the "Reset" Button in the Customize Aircraft Dialog to delete the custom Profile (needs to be done on each Variant!)
-- Fenix2GSX relies on GSX to open and close the Doors.
+- If you want to keep your customized Config for whatever Reason, make sure the Option **"Show MSFS Fuel and Cargo during refueling"** is disabled!
 - If using any Automation Option from Fenix2GSX, make sure **"Assistance services Auto Mode"** is disabled in the GSX Settings (GSX In-Game Menu -> GSX Settings -> Simulation)
 - If you have troubles with Refueling, try if disabling "Always refuel progressively" and "Detect custom aircraft system refueling" in the GSX Settings helps.
 (Though it should work with these Settings)
 - Please ensure you have entered your **SimBrief Username** and have **Ignore Time** checked.
 Some Users have reported they also need to disable *Estimate passengers number*.
 - For **Automated staircases** semi-automatic (half-checked) is recommended - but it should work with all Modes
-- It is **not recommended** to use the **Always ask for pushback** Option
+- It is **not recommended** to use the **Always ask for pushback** Option (and if you use it: Fenix2GSX will default to auto-answer with 'Yes')
 - The De-/Boarding Speed of Passengers is dependant on the Passenger Density Setting (GSX In-Game Menu -> GSX Settings -> Timings).
-Higher Density => faster Boarding.
+Higher Density => faster De/Boarding.
 - Ensure the other two Settings under Timings are on their Default (15s, 1x).
 - As with GSX itself, Fenix2GSX runs best when you have a proper Airport Profile installed!
 - Up to everyone's *Preference*, but disabling the **Aural Cues** (GSX In-Game Menu -> GSX Settings -> Audio) and setting **Message verbosity** to "*only Important*" (GSX In-Game Menu -> GSX Settings -> Simulation) can improve Immersion! 😉